 Through online lectures and Blackboard mini cohorts, this course illustrates the fundamental applications of materials to spacecraft design for a systems engineering perspective.
 Topics include the environments of dynamics, vacuum, thermal, reactive chemicals, radiation, and electrostatics relating to material selection; applications in the material classes of metals, ceramics, polymers, and composites to spacecraft design; design considerations from preliminary design through product verification, launch, and mission operations; and considerations for environment impacts, commons issues encountered, and lessons learned.
 The course is not intended to cover materials analysis that is taught specific to individual engineering domains, rather it instructs the application of the materials to the space environment with specific industry examples.

 The capstone course in the Space Systems Engineering Program will introduce practical methods and tools used for evaluating the design and implementation of space systems—with a particular focus on small satellites and CubeSats.
 This will be principally achieved through a significant experimentation laboratory component intended to reinforce analytical experience with empirical exposure and insight.
-The laboratory will build on prior foundational understanding of spacecraft subsystem design and performance, through a structured series of experiments and investigations to be conducted in small student teams.
+The laboratory will build on prior foundational understanding of spacecraft subsystem design and performance, through a structured series of experiments and investigations to be conducted both individually and in small student teams.
 It will utilize tabletop satellite simulator kits that are especially designed for hands-on educational purposes, while drawing heavily on the analysis methods and tools developed in the Fundamentals of Engineering Space Systems I/II sequence.
-All work is aimed at preparing for and executing a single long-residency-weekend exercise, nominally held the 10th week of the semester at the Johns Hopkins University Applied Physics Laboratory.
-In lieu of meeting during normal class time during the 10th week, the lab will meet the Friday, Saturday, and Sunday immediately following the normal class date.
-The lab component will have a mandatory set of core hours during a time period running from Friday at 5 p.m. through Sunday at 12 p.m.; students are responsible for their own travel and accommodations, as required.
-An optional tour of APL space facilities is planned for 4 p.m. on Friday.
-There will be no further classes following the residency weekend, with only final laboratory deliverables due per provided instructions.
+All work is aimed at preparing for and executing a single long-residency-weekend exercise, nominally held during the final quarter, 10th or 11th week, of the semester at the Johns Hopkins University Applied Physics Laboratory.
+The lab component will have a mandatory set of core hours.
+The residency-lab will meet the Friday (5p-8p) and Saturday (8a-8p).
+Students are responsible for their own travel and accommodations, as required.
+Following residency weekend, there will be no scheduled classes, with only final laboratory deliverables and any remaining assignments, due per provided instructions.

 Prerequisite(s): Completion of EN.675.600 Systems Engineering for Space, EN.675.601 Fundamentals of Engineering Space Systems I, and EN.675.602 Fundamentals of Engineering Space Systems II, or with approval of the instructor.